 “It’s normal for kids these days,” we say to ourselves.
 However, it shouldn’t be.

-If your children are constantly staring at the screen during a meal, it’s time you pull the plug on those devices and start setting some ground rules:
+If your children are constantly staring at the screen during a meal, it’s time you pull the plug on those devices and start setting some ground rules to cut screen time during family mealtimes:

 According to the above 2018 study from UBC, the researchers found that phone use is infectious.
 They mentioned that people are more likely to use their phones at the table if they see others doing so too.